craigfrancis/php-is-literal-rfc/readme.md

 And for a real edge case, where the end user must provide the table/field names (maybe a weird CMS that changes the table structure).

-The database abstraction can simply accept those values separately (like how parameters are accepted separately).
+The database abstraction should still accept those values separately (like how parameters are accepted separately).
 This ensures the majority of the SQL is a literal (good), then it can consistently check/escape those table/field names when applying them to the SQL (also good).

 [How it can be done](https://gist.github.com/craigfrancis/5b057414de4119bcc80163ac669a7360#file-is_literal-php-L235).